rajan3012/HPC/autoperf/example/mpi/README.rst

   ...
   ...

-Another predefined platform is named "generic".
+Another predefined platfomr is named "generic".
 As the name implies, it makes no assumption to the software/hardware environment.

 [Experiments].exeopt